How to Become a Work-Study Employer

 STEP 2: Complete a Contract with the University (off-campus employers only)

-USC Federal Work-Study students work in a wide array of on- and off-campus jobs for both public and private nonprofit agencies.
+UofSC Federal Work-Study students work in a wide array of on- and off-campus jobs for both public and private nonprofit agencies.
 However, there are some restrictions on the type of tasks that work-study students can perform.
 For example, work-study students may not be used to displace full-time employees.

 The vast majority of work-study students work on campus in various departments of the university.
 Work performed by work-study students must be in the public interest.
-Therefore, work-study students may NOT participate in USC's for-profit activities such as rental of athletic fields, auditoriums, theaters or parking lots.
+Therefore, work-study students may NOT participate in UofSC's for-profit activities such as rental of athletic fields, auditoriums, theaters or parking lots.

 Students are encouraged to work off campus with both public (federal, state and local) and private nonprofit employers.
 However, there are certain activities strictly prohibited by federal law.
 Work-study students may NOT work:

 - for limited membership organization (e.g. credit union, fraternal or religious order, cooperatives)

 - in the construction, operation or maintenance of any part of a facility used for religious purposes

 - in any activity that involves lobbying at the federal, state or local level

 All employers are required to post jobs on our website, and must include a brief description of the job, the salary and requirements, and who to contact for an interview.

 - Complete a job advertisement form [pdf] for each available job title.
 If there are multiple openings for the same job (i.e. Office Assistant) you only need to complete one form.